 where the cat leaps and flows

 I stared at this for quite a while, trying to relate what I felt here with what seemed to fit.
 I don’t see digital media designer or online merchant here.
-None of the roles really do.
+None of the old “professional roles” I’ve had seem to fit the spirit of this.
+What stands out to me is the desire for warmth, leaping, flowing, and being one’s own self.

 Productive Distractions Logged